 “It’s history all the way back because that is the parcel of land that my great-grandfather, William Simmons, purchased after the Civil War,” explained Cohen.
 “When he left Mitchelville, that’s where he put his stake.”

-Open by appointment, the Gullah Museum is located on Gumtree Road in Simmons’ restored “Little House.”
+Open by appointment, the Gullah Museum is located on Georgianna Dr. in Simmons’ restored “Little House.”
 Cohen personally meets visitors at the site and shares the history of the Gullah-Geechee people.
 She does this through the language, her family’s story and songs she remembers from “back in the day.”
 After an hour-long presentation on “the piazza,” visitors then head inside to see authentic artifacts from when the home was built 87 years ago.

 The tour almost always includes a recitation of Psalm 23 —scripture personally significant to Cohen—spoken in both the familiar English King James version and in Gullah.